RisingDaystar/VAureaNox/README.md

 Surfaces categorizeable between Conductors and Dielectrics with dedicated Fresnel function (not using Schlick's) Microfacet brdf for specular surfaces using GGX

-Diffuse model which accounts for energy conservation, that allows for proper ( i hope...) handling of mixed specular / diffuse surfaces , especially when fresnel effect kicks in.
+Lambertian Diffuse

+Experimenting with a dual layered Dielectric Model (Diffuse\[Derived from Ashikhmin\]+Glossy\[Smooth|Rough\])

 Refractive materials with fixed or variable ior accounting for ray wavelength (keeps track of original_wl/wl/ior) to simulate dispersion.
 Material parametrizable with a fixed ior or with Sellmeier coefficients (for dispersion)

 There is basilar support for homogeneous and scattering media, so far (v 0.07) only uniform phase function.

-Materials can be attached with a mutator , which allows to change the evaluated material at runtime , accounting also for normals and object loc/world pos...
+Materials can be attached with a mutator (only on the source code side), which allows to change the evaluated material at runtime , accounting also for normals and object loc/world pos...

 The enforced floating point precision is ***double*** : Dealing with SDFs is, by nature, very error prone precision wise , using ***float*** (before version 0.0.7) lead to many lingering (yet , "show changing") precision errors .
 Errors that would grow a lot in non trivial scenes (lots of SDFs, non distance preserving operators , etc...).